 There are ways to reduce the likelihood and intensity of paresthesia.
 Consider taking multiple doses of beta-alanine throughout the day, or, better yet, using a sustained-release version of beta-alanine.
 For instance, SR CarnoSyn®’s sustained release formulation is designed to mitigate paresthesia-related sensations that are associated with instant-release beta-alanine.
 This sustained-release delivery system allows athletes to ingest higher levels of beta-alanine comfortably and with extended absorption, which converts to faster increases in muscle carnosine (and faster gains).

 Keep in mind that sensitivity may vary depending upon the individual, the dosage amount, and food intake prior to supplementing with SR CarnoSyn®.
-Staying well-hydrated can also help minimize these side effects.

 TWO WAYS TO GET RESULTS